 Use the ‘Add Page’ to create a new page.

-The title should be meaningful and the content is edited in the big block below.
+The title should be meaningful and the content edited in the big block at the top of the page.
 The blue Update button on the right side of the page will update the page.
-Update often although each update will count as a revision .
+Update often with each update will count as a revision (ten revisions are kept).

-The page can initially be created as a draft until it is complete.
+The page can initially be created as a draft until it is complete, Then you can publish it.

 If the page is long (like this one) the WordPess short code toc can be placed between brackets “” to create a table of contents based on the headings and sub headings. under the ‘Formats’ drop down box.
 An example of this is at the top of this page if you edit it.